Mikel Lindsaar

 Here’s what that looks like:

-curl -H "X-DeShell-Key: YOUR_KEY" \
+curl -H "X-Distil-Key: YOUR_KEY" \

 You get back clean markdown.
 Headings, code blocks, paragraphs.
 No scripts, no nav, no cookie banners.
 The same documentation content, ready for an LLM to actually use, at a fraction of the token count.

-The response includes an X-DeShell-Savings header that tells you exactly how many tokens were saved on that call.
+The response includes an X-Distil-Savings header that tells you exactly how many tokens were saved on that call.
 First time I saw it on a real fetch I thought it was miscalculated.
 It wasn’t.

 The part that’s actually interesting: shared cache